On progressive sharpening, flat minima and generalisation: Background and paper outline

 where $\gamma_Y:\RB^{d_L\times N}\rightarrow\RB$ is defined by $\gamma_Y(Z):=N^{-1}\sum_{i=1}^{N}c(Z_i,Y_i)$.

 Using the chain rule and the product rule, one observes that the Hessian $D^2\ell$ of $\ell$ admits the decomposition

 The first of these terms, often called the \emph{Gauss-Newton matrix}, is positive-semidefinite by convexity of $\gamma_Y$.
-It has been demonstrated empirically in a vast number of practical settings that the largest, outlying eigenvalues of the Hessian throughout training are due to the Gauss-Newton matrix \cite{papyan1, papyan2, coheneos}.
-In particular, the \emph{sharpness}, or the largest eigenvalue of the Hessian, is, empirically, almost identical to that of the Gauss-Newton matrix.
-In attempting to understand the relationship between loss sharpness and generalisation, empirical evidence invites us to devote special attention to the Gauss-Newton matrix.
+It has been demonstrated empirically in a vast number of practical settings that the largest, outlying eigenvalues of the Hessian throughout training correlate closely with those of the Gauss-Newton matrix \cite{papyan1, papyan2, coheneos}.
+In attempting to understand the relationship between loss sharpness and model behaviour, therefore, empirical evidence invites us to devote special attention to the Gauss-Newton matrix. \textbf{In what follows we assume based on this evidence that the outlying eigenvalues of the Gauss-Newton matrix \emph{determine} those of the loss Hessian}.